kslimani/vagrant-prepare-package/README.md

 If optional `--remove-doc` argument is used, `/usr/share/doc` folder content is deleted.

+If optional `--remove-cache` argument is used, `/var/cache` folder content is deleted.

 If optional `--remove-x11` argument is used, `libx11-6` is removed before install VirtualBox Guest Additions.

 ## Virtualbox guest additions upgrade script